Services for Students

 Evidence must include appropriate diagnostic information of the assessment carried out to identify your specific learning difference.

-We can consider the following documentation if it provides an indication that difficulties have been experienced.
+For access to limited support and reasonable adjustments, we can consider the following documentation if it provides an indication that difficulties have been experienced and/or previous arrangements have been put in place.
 This is not evidence of a Specific Learning Difference:

 • A JCQ ‘Access Arrangement’ form (a ‘Form 8’).

-• A letter or other document from your school, college, or previous university detailing previous exam arrangements.
+• A signed letter or other document from your school, college, or previous university outlining any previous test results and/or adjustments made.

 • A Detailed Assessment of Speed of Handwriting (DASH) report.